 There has been a market on Brick Lane since the 17th Century and was then known as ‘The Truman Markets after the old brewery that used to be on situated at number 91.
-In those days, it was just a Sunday market to cater for the large Jewish community that used to make up the majority of this part off London’s population.
+In those days, it was just a Sunday market to cater for the large Huguenot community that used to make up the majority of this part off London’s population.

 Community and Food

 The Jewish population (late 19th eary 20th century) has been replaced by the Bangladeshi community who mainly occupy the south end of the Lane with a proliferation of curry houses to tempt the passers-by, earning its local nick name as Banglatown.

 The north end of Brick Lane however is very different.
 I wouldn’t be surprised if there was not a single Bangladeshi eatery on the north side.
 You can, however, get almost everything else the world has to offer in terms of cuisine.
 You will find Chinese, Japanese, Lebanese, Jewish, and even the occasional British eatery here.